rebeccaacioadea/project-1/README.md

 ### Brief:

-* Render a game in the browser
+* Render a game in the browser.
-* Design logic for winning
+* Design logic for winning.
-* Include separate HTML.
-CSS or JavaScript files
+* Include separate HTML, CSS or JavaScript files.
-* Use JavaScript for DOM manipulation
+* Use JavaScript for DOM manipulation.
-* Depoly your game online
+* Depoly your game online.
-* Use semantic markup for HTML and CSS (adhere to best practices
+* Use semantic markup for HTML and CSS (adhere to best practices.

 ### Technologies: